fbpx

 Book private transfers to and from the airport or ferry so you have peace of mind that you won’t be stuck waiting for a taxi carrying three suitcases!

-Renting a car in Santorini is also an option if you want to explore sites all over the island.
+Renting a car in Santorini is also an option to explore sites all over the island.
 Rates start from around €15 per day.
 Santorini’s roads are not in amazing shape but it’s convenient as you can pick up a car from the airport.
 Check the latest rental car rates.

 Money in Santorini